 The traditional wisdom that “you are as young as your spine” defines the primary benefit of this excellent 12-part warm-up exercise.
 The sun salutation stretches your spine forward and back, while promoting flexibility in other limbs as well.
 Each position is connected with your breathing.Begin by standing erect in tadasana.
 Have your feet together and your arms relaxed along side your body.
 Inhale deeply and prepare yourself mentally to begin.

 Begin with 6 sun salutations daily.
 Try to gradually increase it to 12 rounds.

-Caution: if you are pregnant, do a modified sun salutation.
+CAUTION: if you are pregnant, do a modified sun salutation.
 This is best learned from a teacher who specialises in pregnancy yoga.

 Being upside down can offer interesting opportunities to enhance your views of life.
 To maintain an inverted position, you must be fully present in the here and now.
 These poses encourage lightness of thought as well as enhancing the grace of your physical body.